flanger001/b_a_appJuly6th/README.md

 == README

 This is an app to manage basic student data for GLC.
-I hope to later on add features so that we can manage class materails too!
+I hope to later on add features so that we can manage class materials too!

 ▒▒▒░░░░░░░░░░▄▐░░░░